Outsourcing

 Visual representation by Beyond Labs comparing in-house software teams with outsourced development teams, highlighting pros, cons, and collaboration models

-When it comes to building a product, one decision can quietly shape everything that follows: Should you hire your own in-house team—or outsource your development to an external agency?
+When you’re building a product, one decision quietly shapes everything: hire in-house or outsource to an agency?

 Pros